Beluki/mINI/README.md

 ### Status

-This is mostly in beta state.
-I'll be using it for GaGa (another project).
-After enough testing, if no issues are found, I'll consider it completed.
+This program is feature-complete and has no known bugs.
+Unless new issues are reported or requests are made I plan no further development on it other than maintenance.

 ### License